sosingh1226/02_ResponsivePortfolio/README.md

 Challenges: Navbar Hamburger dorpdown was a challenge for me.
 Another point of struggle was wrapping text around the image within a container (About/ Index Page).

+UPDATE: Yoo Hoo!!
+Finally found a way to wrap text around the image!!

 Lots to learn!